How to collect both Google Analytics 4 and Universal Analytics data on your Webflow website

 January 9, 2021

-Google recently released Google Analytics 4.
+Google released Google Analytics 4 in October 2020.
 It’s a completely different version of GA, so you can’t simply “upgrade” your old Google Analytics (aka Universal Analytics) and be set.
 GA4 is a completely new install, so you’ll have two entirely separate data tracking properties for your website (yes, that is very frustrating).

 Should we install GA4 now or wait?

 It’s a good idea to install now, because a GA4 property will only collect data from the time it is created and moving forward.
-Sometime in the next 2-4 years, Google will more than likely sunset Universal Analytics and force everyone to use GA4.
-Installing GA4 now is the best way to ensure that you’ll have plenty of historical data on your website traffic, behavior, etc.
+In July 2023, Google will sunset Universal Analytics, forcing everyone to use GA4.
+Installing GA4 now is the best way to ensure that you’ll have at least 12 months' worth of historical data on your website traffic, behavior, etc.

 I’m not going to cover how to install GA4 in this post, but here are some recommended resources: